marnelfr/back-to-laravel/Eloquent.md

 Our pivot table may have more attributes.
 For this purpose, let uncomment the boolean line in our migration's ``up()`` function.
 Thus, we'll have to add to our ``posts()`` and ``tags()`` methods' code: ``->withPivot('main')``.
-It will receive a table if it's more than one column.
+It will receive an array if it's more than one column.

 - ``$tag->posts()->attach($post, ['main' => true]);`` will then used to attach